cjolowicz/docker-buildbot/README.md

 # docker-buildbot

-This repository contains a [Docker image](buildbot/Dockerfile) for [buildbot](https://buildbot.net/), the Continuous Integration Framework.
-The image runs the buildbot master with a sample configuration.
+This repository contains a [Docker image](https://www.docker.com/) for [buildbot](https://buildbot.net/), the Continuous Integration framework.
+It is not affiliated with the official [buildbot organization](https://github.com/buildbot).

 ## Supported tags and respective `Dockerfile` links